rochards/learning-cs/operating-systems/README.md

 the **link register (lr)** also holds the main's return address for fast execution when `func1` returns.
 If `func1` calls another function, then *lr* is updated

 **Summary**:
-- the stack grows from high to low;
+- The stack grows from high to low;
-- it's used for function calls;
+- It's used for function calls;
-- stack variables die quickly;
+- Stack variables die quickly;
-- the following registers where covered: *stack pointer (sp)*, *base pointer (bp)* and *link register (lr)*
+- The following registers where covered: *stack pointer (sp)*, *base pointer (bp)* and *link register (lr)*

 **Curiosity section :nerd_face:**
-- when a function returns, that portion of memory is not cleaned by the compiler.
+- When a function returns, that portion of memory is not cleaned by the compiler.
 It all remains there and will be overwritten when another function is called;
-- when a program compiles, the compiler goes through all the code, looks at all the functions, and 'decides' how much memory is required.
+- When a program compiles, the compiler goes through all the code, looks at all the functions, and 'decides' how much memory is required.
 It then tells the process to allocate this memory when it runs.
 Many optimizations are made, such as whether to allocate a variable in memory or keep it in registers (if there are enough);
-- the kernel sets a default stack limit for every program.
+- The kernel sets a default stack limit for every program.
 Of course, you can set compiler options to override this default when compiling your code.
 If the program exceeds this stack limit, it will encounter the infamous **stack overflow** error.

 ### The Data Section

-- fixed size portion in memory;
+- Fixed size portion in memory;
-- portion of the memory dedicated to:
+- Portion of the memory dedicated to:
-  - fixed size variables;
+  - Fixed size variables;
-  - global variables;
+  - Global variables;
-  - static variables;
+  - Static variables;
-- all functions can access the variables from this region.
+- All functions can access the variables from this region.

 Take this code as an example:
 ```c